-In the likely event that you find a term or phrase that is written or pronounced inconsistently, contact the creators and follow their preference.
+In the likely event that you find a term that is written or pronounced inconsistently, contact the creators and follow their preference.
 If that's not possible, check their most recent documentation.
-Ultimately, make a choice and use it consistently, but be willing to revise your answer in the future.
+Ultimately, make a choice, write it down, and use it consistently, but be willing to revise your answer in the future.

-How To Write Terms That Don't Follow Your Style
+How to Write Terms That Don't Follow Your Style

-If a client uses a spelling other than the one we use, we make a choice depending on the situation:
+If a client writes terms differently from your style, make a choice depending on the situation:

-- 1. If it's a typo in the quoted code, leave it as is. - 2.
+- 1. If it's in a quoted code excerpt (including typos), leave it as is. - 2.
 If directly referring to a product name or heading in their environment, spell and capitalize it their way, as in E-mail Address.
 Sometimes we also put the term inside quotation marks to separate its specific meaning from the generic term. - 3.
-If we are referring to the generic term, we spell it our preferred way as in email address.
+If we are referring to the generic term, we spell it our preferred way, as in email address.
 If examples in your code snippets or figures use the client's spelling, check to see if the spelling difference might confuse the reader or change the meaning.
 If you foresee a problem, talk to your editor.